All the best Black Friday deals at Amazon that you can shop now | CNN Underscored

 Nespresso Vertuo Espresso Machines (starting at $119.96; amazon.com)

-Upgrade your morning cup of joe with a new Nespresso now that a range of models are on sale.
-Choose from combination espresso and coffee makers — including our pick for best single-serve coffee maker, the Nespresso VertuoPlus Espresso Machine by Breville.
+Upgrade your morning cup of joe with a new Nespresso now that a range of models is on sale.
+Choose from combination espresso and coffee makers, including our pick for best single-serve coffee maker, the Nespresso VertuoPlus Espresso Machine by Breville.

 Cricut Maker (starting at $217.55, originally $369.99; amazon.com)